Newborn physical examinations

 Examination of your baby's hips.
 This is a test to exclude developmental dysplasia of the hip, which is problem with the way that the hip joint develops.

 Examination of your baby's scrotum (in boys).
-All boys have their scrotum examined to determine if the testicles (testes) are both in the scrotum.
+All boys have their scrotum examined to determine if the testicles (testes) have both descended into the scrotum.
 Some babies may have undescended testes at birth and will need to be re-examined when they are a few months older to ensure it does not persist and need treatment.

 Examination of your baby's back passage (anus) and genitalia.
 This is to check if they look normal.
 Your doctor will also want to know about your baby's pooing habits.